On This Day In History: Edgar Allan Poe Known For Tales Of Mystery And Macabre Was Born – On Jan 19, 1809

-AncientPages.com - On Jan 19, 1809, Edgar Allan Poe, American writer, was born in Boston.
+AncientPages.com - On Jan 19, 1809, Edgar Allan Poe, an American writer, was born in Boston.

-Poe was a writer, editor, literary critic, best known for his poetry and short stories.
-He is also generally considered the inventor of the detective fiction genre and credited with contributing to the emerging genre of science fiction.
+Poe was a writer, editor, and literary critic, best known for his poetry and short stories.
+He is also generally considered the inventor of the detective fiction genre and credited with contributing to the emerging science fiction genre.

-He was the first well-known American writer to try to earn a living through writing alone, resulting in a financially difficult life and career.
+He was the first well-known American writer to earn a living through writing alone, resulting in a financially difficult life and career.

-Poe studied briefly at the University of Virginia, for one semester but left due to lack of money.
-After he quarreled with his foster father and in 1827, he left for Boston.
+Poe studied briefly at the University of Virginia for one semester but left due to a lack of money.
+After quarreling with his foster father in 1827, he left for Boston.

 He enlisted in the Army under a fictitious name but later failed as an officer cadet at West Point and declared his wish to be a poet and writer.
 His first volume of poetry, he published anonymously.

+After battles with alcoholism and his wife Virginia's death, Poe became depressed but continued to write.
+He became engaged again in 1849 but soon died at 40.
 Poe was unafraid to openly criticize contemporary literary practices of the time, stressing the importance of artistic value more than moral value.
-After battles with alcoholism and his wife Virginia's death, Poe became depressed but continued to write.
-He became engaged again in 1849 but soon died at the age of 40.

 His best-known stories include: "Fall of the House of Usher" and "The Tell-Tale Heart."
 His most famous poems are "The Raven" and "Annabel Lee."